BoondollarProject/Boondollar/README.md

 Boondollar is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 1 minute block targets
  - subsidy halves in 100k blocks
- - ~413 nillion total coins
+ - ~413 billion total coins

 The rest is the same as Bitcoin.
  - 420,000 coins per block